evronylab/NanoSeqTools/README.md

 * BSgenomecontigs: A vector of numeric indices of the contigs of the BSgenome package from which to calculate the genome trinucleotide background (e.g., 1:24 for BSgenome.Hsapiens.UCSC.hg38, or 1:21 for BSgenome.Mmusculus.UCSC.mm10).

+* exclude_regions A GRanges (strand is ignored) object with regions to filter from substitution and indel mutations, in addition to the NOISE mask used in the NanoSeq pipeline.
+This also subtracts those regions from the number of interrogated bases using the sample's bed coverage information.
+Note: deletions that only partially span an excluded region are not filtered, and insertions are excluded based on the POS single base coordinate in the VCF.
+Default is no regions (i.e. NULL).

 #### Outputs
 A list containing the following data objects:

 * sample_names: A vector of all sample IDs that were loaded

 * dirs: A vector of the directories containing the NanoSeq results that were loaded

+* exclude_regions: GRanges object of the input parameter of additoinal regions to filter

 * vcf_snp.fix: List (one object per sample) containing the fixed information (fix) from the SNP vcf (only FILTER = PASS mutations)